Astrotwins: Project Blastoff (Astrotwins #1)

 Complete with spacesuits and snacks, the twins take off to rescue the Russian spacecraft.

 This story is almost like reading a history/science textbook, so many facts it made my head spin.

-A big part of this story is about Russia and how it’s different from the United States and how Russians ‘couldn’t be trusted’.
+A big part of the story is about Russia and how it is different from the United States and how Russians ‘couldn’t be trusted’.
 I actually read another book on this subject and might review it someday.
 Anyway, I really don’t understand why some countries fight.
-I’d probably understand more if I watched the news but that’s not going to happen.
-For half the book I didn’t understand why the Russians would want to hurt the world then I read the word ‘Stalin’ and it started to make sense.
+I’d probably understand more if I watched the news, but that’s not going to happen.
+For half the book, I didn’t understand why the Russians would want to hurt the world.
+Then I read the word ‘Stalin’, and it made sense.
 I had to keep reminding myself that this story takes place in 1976.
 Then again, when it comes to how humans treat each other, it’s the same story but a different year.

-Be sure to check out the Glossary at the end of each book in an attempt to understand the science and history in the stories.
+Be sure to check out the Glossary at the end of each book to understand the science and history in the stories.